 The objective of the program is to prepare students for administrative positions in agencies and departments at all levels of government and in private or nonprofit organizations.
-Based on this premise, the program is designed to improve students' understanding of the political and legal
+Based on this premise, the program is designed to improve students' understanding of the political and legal environment in which public managers function, enhance their knowledge of managerial processes and organizational behavior, and improve their skills in research methods and quantitative techniques.

-The M.P.A. program is also designed to increase the potential for promotion of in-service personnel, prepare students for further graduate study in Ph.D. and D.P.A. programs, and provide pre-service students with on-the-job training through an internship program.
+The M.P.A. program is also designed to increase the potential for promotion of in-service personnel, prepare students for further graduate study in Ph.D. and D.P.A. programs, and provide preservice students with on-the-job training through an internship program.

 Classes are offered evenings, and some courses are offered in the summer for continuing students.
-The program is also offered weekends and online at the Universities at Shady Grove in Rockville, Maryland.
-In addition, the program can be completed exclusively through online study.
+The program is also offered weekends and online at the Universities at Shady Grove In addition, the program can be completed exclusively through online study.